phamilton-hbs/phamilton-hbs.github.io/docs/drive/folder.md

 With such a large team of faculty, teaching fellows, and research associates working on the course, it is imperative that the Drive folder is well organized and maintained.
 The folder should be intuitively designed such that it is obvious where all materials are stored within the folder.

 The dsmfaculty@gmail.com account owns the master folder for the course called `DSM` (direct link [here](https://drive.google.com/drive/folders/1cBOCc2-X58ySGGwkP85ArtoCfRuiAPar?usp=sharing)).
 You may or may not have access to this folder, depending on your role in the course.
-This folder contains the following subfolders:
+This folder contains the following sub-folders:

 + `!Archived` - A folder with archived course folders from previous iterations of the course.
 You can peruse these folders to see how we have organized materials in the past.
 + `Templates` - Template files for all of the materials we use in the course, such as Colab notebooks, Google Polls (for the tutorials), and assignment sheets.